Brand development that increases sales velocity, guaranteed.

 When Stupid Practical Things Get in the Way of Your Perfect Design

 Ah, practicality: the most dreaded word a creative-type can hear.
-It always rears its ugly head and interrupts the most ingenious and aesthetically brilliant packaging designs demanding that in the end, the thing still has to work.
-The good news is that for creatives that work at let’s say, a packaging design company, an appreciation for practicality is a prerequisite for employment.
+It always rears its ugly head and interrupts the most ingenious and aesthetically brilliant packaging designs, demanding that, in the end, the thing still has to work.
+The good news is that for creatives who work at, let’s say, a packaging design company, an appreciation for practicality is a prerequisite for employment.

 Especially in the drink design market, practicality is crucial.
 A beautifully designed drink package that doesn’t successfully deliver liquid to the mouth is worthless.
 The best hope is that it might one day end up in the Louvre of Artistic Futility.
 In drink design, a packaging design company has to walk the fine, fine line of form and function – and that’s where the magic happens.